yahelnachum/vizsurvey/README.md

 ### `npm run cypress-open`

-Opens cypress window to select and run cypress tests. https://docs.cypress.io/guides/guides/command-line
+Opens cypress window to select and run cypress tests.
+Make sure to already have the app running with `npm start`. https://docs.cypress.io/guides/guides/command-line

 ### `npm run cypress-run`

-Runs cypress tests automatically in headless mode. https://docs.cypress.io/guides/guides/command-line
+Runs cypress tests automatically in headless mode.
+Make sure to already have the app running with `npm start`. https://docs.cypress.io/guides/guides/command-line

 ## Learn More